Michael-F-Ellis/tbon/README.md

   ```

 ### Extended Notation
   With the basic notation you can quickly write any single voice melody no matter how complex the rhythm.
 That's quite a lot for only a handful of symbols.
-Continue reading to learn how to write percussion, chords, ornaments and multiple voice polyphony.
+Continue reading to learn how to write [percussion](percussion), [chords](chords), [ornaments](rolls-and-ornaments) and [multiple voices](multiple-voices).

 #### Channel